tobiashartl/tobiashartl.github.io/_pages/about.md

   - /about.html
 ---

 ...to my website.
-I'm a Postdoc in econometrics at the University of Regensburg and the Institute for Employment Research (IAB) Nuremberg.
+I'm an Assistant Professor of Econometrics at the Department of Quantitative Economics, Maastricht University.

-In my research, I aim to improve the econometric toolkit to address the puzzles of our time in a data-driven way.
-In particular, I develop estimation methods for strongly persistent, non-stationary time series.
+In my research, I aim to improve the econometric toolkit to address the pressing puzzles of our time in a data-driven way.
+In particular, I develop estimation methods for strongly persistent, non-stationary, possibly high-dimensional time series.

 You can download my job market paper [here](http://tobiashartl.github.io/files/Hartl_fUCM.pdf){:target="_blank"}, and my CV [here](http://tobiashartl.github.io/files/CV_Tobias_Hartl.pdf){:target="_blank"}.